hoffmanap/allegiant/README.md

   --stadium-name "Allegiant Stadium" \
   --lots "Lot A" "Lot B" "Lot C" \
   --max-post-minutes 60 \
+  --event-name "Raiders vs. Chiefs (2026-09-14)" \
+  --event-type nfl_home_game \
+  --event-date 2026-09-14 \
   --out output/
 ```

+`--event-name` / `--event-type` / `--event-date` are optional but recommended
+whenever you process a new game or event — they get written to
+`output/event_meta.json` and, once bundled into that run's
+`dashboard_data.json` (see §7), let the dashboard's event-comparison file
+picker label the overlay correctly instead of just showing the filename.

 To try the pipeline without real data first: